nishchalbasyal/express-rest-api/README.md

 # Express REST API  #

-### Simple Rest API Anyone can Perform Operation Using These URLS.
+### Simple Rest API Anyone can Perform Operation(Prefer postman) Using These URLS.
 Array Objects Are Used for Dummy Data and Default Port is 3000 ###

 ### First Need to initalized repository to install  `npm i` requires modules included on package.json file ###